 First grade students will learn how to blend sounds into words

 through explicit, systematic phonics skills instruction.
 Students will develop comprehension skills and strategies.
 Oral reading fluency is a primary goal in first grade.
+First graders will be able to retell stories including key details.

 First graders will learn explicit phonics.